g-keep/gps-logger/README.md

 # GPS-LOGGER

-Gps-Logger is a Python app that read NMEA Frame from the serial port and write the decoded frame into a json file.
+Gps-Logger is a usefull app to make log from your embbedded gps chip.

 ## Installation